Penn MD-PhD Steering Committee

 Additional information about the faculty members on the committee appears below.

-Lawrence (Skip) Brass is a graduate of Harvard College and Case Western Reserve University, where he received his MD and a PhD in biochemistry.
-After residency training in internal medicine he became a fellow in Hematology-Oncology at the University of Pennsylvania where he served as Vice Chair for Research in the Department of Medicine from 2004 to 2007, and is currently Professor of Medicine and Pharmacology.
-Skip became Associate Dean and Director of Penn’s Medical Scientist Training Program in 1998.
-He is a member of the Graduate Groups in Biochemistry & Molecular Biophysics, Cell & Molecular Biology and Pharmacology.
-Skip has been active at the national level in the development of training programs for physician-scientists and has served as President of the National Association of MD-PhD Programs, Chair of the AAMC GREAT group section on MD-PhD training, and was a member of the NIH Physician-Scientist Workforce advisory group.
+Lawrence (Skip) Brass, MD, PhD is a graduate of Harvard College and Case Western Reserve University, where he received his MD and a PhD in biochemistry.
+After residency training in internal medicine, he became a fellow in Hematology-Oncology at the University of Pennsylvania where he served as Vice Chair for Research in the Department of Medicine from 2004 to 2007, and is currently Professor of Medicine and Professor of Systems Pharmacology and Translational Therapeutics.
+He has led the NHLBI-funded Hematology Research Training Program since 1994 and became Associate Dean for Combined Degree and Physician Scholars Programs and Director of Penn’s MSTP in 1998.
+He has been active at the national level in the development of training programs for physician-scientists, has served as President of the National Association of MD-PhD Programs, Chair of the AAMC GREAT section on MD-PhD training and was a member of the NIH Physician-Scientist Workforce advisory group in 2013-2014.
 He is also a practicing hematologist whose research interests are in the fields of hemostasis and vascular biology.
-He has been continuously funded by the NIH HLBI since the mid-1980’s, has been elected to membership in the American Society for Clinical Investigation and the Association of American Physicians, was an Established Investigator of the American Heart Association and is a recipient of the Distinguished Career Award from the International Society of Hemostasis and Thrombosis and the Christian R. and Mary F. Lindback Award for Distinguished Teaching from the University of Pennsylvania.
-In 2015, Skip won the inaugural Dr. Bert I. Shapiro Award, which was established by the National MD-PhD Association to recognize an individual or organization that has made outstanding contributions to physician-scientist training on the national level.
+He has been continuously funded by the NIH NHLBI since the mid-1980’s, has been elected to the American Society for Clinical Investigation and the Association of American Physicians, and was an Established Investigator of the American Heart Association.
+He is a recipient of the Christian R. and Mary F. Lindback Award for Distinguished Teaching from the University of Pennsylvania in 2001; the Distinguished Career Award from the International Society of Hemostasis and Thrombosis in 2013; the inaugural Bert Shapiro Award for Leadership, Dedication and Service to the Physician-Scientist Community from the National Association of MD/PhD Programs in 2015; the Distinguished Educator Award from the Association of Clinical and Translational Science in 2018; and numerous teaching awards from students at the Perelman School of Medicine.

 Aimee Payne graduated from Stanford University in 1993 and received her MD and PhD (Molecular and Cellular Biology) from Washington University School of Medicine in 2001, followed by dermatology residency training and postdoctoral fellowship at Penn.
 She currently serves as the Albert M. Kligman Associate Professor of Dermatology, Core Director of the Penn Skin Biology and Diseases Resource-based Center, and faculty advisor for the Association of Women Student MD-PhDs (AWSM).
 Aimee’s research and clinical areas of specialty are autoimmunity and desmosomal cell adhesion, focusing on the model autoantibody-mediated blistering disease pemphigus.
 She is a member of the Cell and Molecular Biology and Immunology Graduate Groups and is active in teaching and advising medical students, graduate students, and dermatology residents.
 She has served on the Board of Directors for the Society for Investigative Dermatology, the Dermatology Foundation Medical and Scientific Committee, NIH/NIAMS Board of Scientific Counselors, and is active in the International Pemphigus and Pemphigoid patient foundation.
 Her work has been recognized with the Charles and Daneen Stiefel Scholar Award in Autoimmune Diseases, a Top 10 Clinical Research Forum Award, and election to the American Society for Clinical Investigation.